4.1. Set traffic control (tcset

 --quiet suppress execution log messages.

-setting traffic controls from a configuration file.
+--import-setting import traffic control settings from a configuration file.

 --overwrite overwrite existing traffic shaping rules.

-there are no existing shaping rules.
+rule if there are no existing shaping rules.

 Debug: